United Nations to deploy Ebola mission in worst-affected states

-UNITED NATIONS The United Nations will create a special mission to combat Ebola, deploying staff in the worst-affected states - Liberia, Guinea and Sierra Leone - to push a "rapid and massive mobilization" of people, material and financial resources.
+UNITED NATIONS, Sept 18 The United Nations will create a special mission to combat Ebola, deploying staff in the worst-affected states - Liberia, Guinea and Sierra Leone - to push a "rapid and massive mobilization" of people, material and financial resources.

 In a letter circulated to the U.N.
 Security Council on Thursday, U.N.
 Secretary-General Ban Ki-moon said he will appoint a special envoy to head the U.N.
 Mission for Ebola Emergency Response (UNMEER), who will be based in the region.